Health-Education-England/hee-prototypes/README.md

 <a name="contributing"></a>

-Before starting on your first piece of work, please see [CONTRIBUTING.md](https://github.com/Health-Education-England/hee-prototypes/blob/master/CONTRIBUTING.md) for guidelines and best practices regarding HEE branching strategies etc. **-TODO FLESH OUT THIS DOC--**
+Before starting on your first piece of work, please see [CONTRIBUTING.md](https://github.com/Health-Education-England/hee-prototypes/blob/master/CONTRIBUTING.md) for guidelines and best practices regarding HEE branching strategies etc.

 ## Tooling
 <a name="tooling"></a>